krishaamer/green-filter-research/research/introduction.md

 -   We also need to consider environmental effects (E in ESG).
 We haven’t taken into account the whole cost of production, leading to the wrong pricing information.
 To achieve this, we need expert governance (G).
 -   and protecting biodiversity

 **There’s evidence young people have money.** In the U.S. alone, the combined annual consumer spending of Gen-Z and Millennials was over 2.5T USD in 2020 (YPulse, 2020).
 Over the coming decade, in the U.S., UK, and Australia, Millennials are inheriting 30T USD from their parents (Calastone, 2020).

--   There’s some evidence on investment interest, however there’s large geographic variance.
+There’s also some evidence of investment interest, however there’s large geographic variance.
 According to a Calastone (2020) study (n=3000) surveying people in the Millennial age group between ages 23 and 35 in Europe (UK, France, Germany), U.S.A., Hong Kong, and Australia, 48% of respondents located in Hong Kong owned financial securities (such as stocks) while the figure was just 10% in France.
--   Credit Suisse (2022) Young consumers drive speed of eco change?

 | Place     | Percentage |
 |-----------|------------|